IN THIS CHAPTER

 WHERE State NOT IN ('CA', 'AZ', 'NM') ;

-keyword this way saves you a little typing — though (frankly) that isn’t much of an advantage.
+Using the IN keyword this way saves you a little typing — though (frankly) that isn’t much of an advantage.
 You can do the same job by using comparison predicates as shown in this section’s first example.

-doesn’t save much typing: Your DBMS probably implements the two methods differently, and one of the methods may be significantly faster than the other on your system.
+IN predicate rather than comparison predicates, even if using IN doesn’t save much typing: Your DBMS probably implements the two methods differently, and one of the methods may be significantly faster than the other on your system.
 You may want to run a performance comparison on the two ways of expressing inclusion in (or exclusion from) a group and then use the technique that produces the quicker result.
 A DBMS with a good optimizer will probably choose the more efficient method, regardless of which predicate you use.

-is part of a subquery, the keyword enables you to pull information from two tables to obtain results that you can’t derive from a single table.
-I cover subqueries in detail in Chapter 12, but here’s an example that shows how a subquery uses the IN
+The IN keyword is valuable in another area, too.
+If IN is part of a subquery, the keyword enables you to pull information from two tables to obtain results that you can’t derive from a single table.
+I cover subqueries in detail in Chapter 12, but here’s an example that shows how a subquery uses the IN keyword.

 Suppose you want to display the names of all customers who’ve bought the F-35 product in the last 30 days.
 Customer names are in the CUSTOMER table, and sales transaction data is in the TRANSACT table.
 You can use the following query: